neel1998/arxiv_watcher/README.md

     <img src = "docs/notification.png"/>
 </p>

-# How to use
+# Add to chrome

-The extension is still in development stages.
-Soon it will be published on the chrome web store.
+The extension is published on the chrome web store and can be added to your browser from [here](https://chrome.google.com/webstore/detail/arxiv-watcher/dmiglaegdelenllhmnhkobceicoppjfd)

+# Development

-For now to use and test this extension, clone this repo and then run the following commands:
+To locally build and test this extension, clone this repo and then run the following commands:

 ```
 npm install